fedefernandez/solorpg/README.md

-## Ironsworn
+## Solo RPGs

-This is a repository for hosting a site with some Ironsworn plays.
+This is a repository for hosting a site with some Solo RPG plays.

 All the original content is provided under the repository's [LICENSE](LICENSE).